moritzjakob/STL-FEM-Solver/README.md

 **Runtime Performance Tests:**
 Measure solver execution time and meshing time for different mesh sizes and loads.

+### Note on Large Test Files

+One test case used a high-resolution STL file ('beam_extreme_fine.stl') which exceeds GitHub’s file size limit and is therefore not included in this repository.

 ---

 ### Running the Tests